EranBoudjnah/solid/README.md

 # SOLID Components

-SOLID Compontents are an attempt at following good engineering standards and best practices such as [SOLID](https://en.wikipedia.org/wiki/SOLID) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) where Google neglected to.
+SOLID Components are an attempt at following good engineering standards and best practices such as [SOLID](https://en.wikipedia.org/wiki/SOLID) and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) where Google neglected to.

 ## Installation